OpenTermsArchive/engine/scripts/rewrite/README.md

 Other configuration elements are inherited from the default `recorder` config.

 ### Running

-**Note: You should execute commands from the `scripts/rewrite` directory to ensure config is properly loaded.**

 Run every command by setting `NODE_ENV` to `rewrite-versions`.